akilli/editor/README.md

 You can also use this API for your own plugins and define the type and structure of the message to your likings, p.e. use a simple string if you are only interested in one value, an object or an array.

-[BrowserDialog](src/base/BrowserDialog.js) will pass existing values of the currently selected element to the browser as `URL.searchParams` if the plugin supports updating already inserted elements *(currently the media element plugins and the block element plugin don't)*.
+Your browser implementation will receive existing values of the currently selected element as `URL.searchParams` if the plugin supports updating already inserted elements.
+Currently neither media element plugins nor the block element plugin do, but support will be added somewhen in the future.